ataeoalii/moveme/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Ruby on Rails application meant for a web app called Move Me There.

-* Ruby version
+* Ruby version - 5

 * System dependencies